metagentools/GraphBin/README.md

 * Paths of contigs (in .paths format)
 * Binning output from an existing tool (in .csv format)

-graphbin_SGA.py takes in 2 files and a value as inputs.
+graphbin_SGA.py takes in 1 file and 1 value as inputs.
 * Assembly graph file (in .asqg format)
-* Number of available contigs
 * Binning output from an existing tool (in .csv format)

 **Note:** The binning output file should have comma separated values ```(node_number, bin_number)``` for each contig.
 The contents of the binning output file should look similar to the example given below.
 The numbering of contigs starts from 0 and numbering of bins starts from 1.